UKHomeOffice/callisto-timecard-restapi/README.md

 ## Updating the database schema

 The following command will deploy the liquibase config using the docker image when run from the root of the project.
 You will need to replace the value [YOUR IP ADDRESS] with the IP address for your database.
-If you not running on the default port you may also need to update that in the connection string.
-Check that the username and passsword is also correct
+If you are not running on the default port you may also need to update that in the connection string.
+Check that the username and password are also correct

 ```sh
 docker run -it --rm -v $(pwd)/db/changelog:/liquibase/changelog -v $(pwd)/db/sql:/liquibase/sql liquibase/liquibase  --url="jdbc:postgresql://[YOUR IP ADDRESS]:5432/callisto" --changeLogFile=changelog/db.changelog-main.yml --username=postgres --password=Welcome update